TharakaMonash/Nanoshells/README.md

 # Nanoshells
 Plasmonic Properties of Metallic Nanoshells in Quantum Limit: From Single Particle Excitations to Plasmons

+This project presents the codes used for analyzing the optical characteristics of nanoshells in the quantum limit.

 Steps to run:

 1) Update the octopus input file with the system parameters.